Research & Publications

 Other studies integrated genomes, transcriptomes and cellular phenotypes to better characterize the organoids as a model for brain development.
-As part of the PsychENCODE collaborative multi-site project, the lab generated a genome-scale catalog of transcripts and functional DNA elements, primarily enhancers, in iPSC-derived organoids and human brain specimens of the same genetic background.
-The work established that brain organoids reflect the human cerebral cortex at embryonic to early fetal stages of human brain development, and display a large repertoire of active enhancers that control neuronal fate and differentiation (Amiri et al, 2018).
+As part of the PsychENCODE collaborative multi-site project, the lab generated a genome-scale catalog of transcripts and regulatory DNA elements, primarily enhancers, in iPSC-derived organoids and human brain specimens of the same genetic background.
+The work established that cortical organoids reflect the human cerebral cortex at embryonic to early fetal stages of human brain development, and display a large repertoire of active enhancers that control early neuronal fate and differentiation (Amiri et al, 2018).

 In recent years, somatic mosaicism has emerged as a potential source of differences in developmental trajectories among individuals.
 Somatic mosaicism is the accumulation of mutations in cellular genomes after fertilization.
 These can be variations in DNA sequence, including single nucleotide variations (SNVs) and small insertions/deletions (Indels), or variations in DNA copy number (CNVs), in the form of large duplication/deletions.
 The notion that cells in an individual organism do not share the same genome is not new, but only in the last decade the scientific community has begun to use emerging deep sequencing technologies to understand the scale of this phenomenon.
 Somatic mutations are present in both normal cells and in various diseases (Jourdon et al, 2020) and somatic variation has been suggested to play a role in driving neuronal diversity and genome evolution.
 We collaborate closely with the computational genomics laboratory of Alexej Abyzov at the Mayo Clinic.
 Together, we have demonstrated and quantified widespread somatic mosaicism in many human cell types and tissues, including human skin fibrolasts (Abyzov et al, Nature, 2012; Abyzov et al, Genome Research, 2017; Fasching et al, Science, 2021) and the human developing brain (Bae et al, Science, 2018).